 The ADER shall be registered and associated with a QSE.

-If an individual Premise that is part of the ADER can inject into the distribution system, the profile code for the TDSP read meter at the Premise must be updated such that any exports at the Premise will be treated as negative load.
+If an individual Premise that is part of the ADER can inject into the distribution system, the loadID for the TDSP read meter at the Premise must be updated such that any exports at the Premise will be treated as negative load.
 For ADERs in a NOIE Load Zone, a similar process needs to be done in coordination with the NOIE DSP and, if applicable, the TSP serving that NOIE.

 Changes to the population of the ADER must be managed as follows: